Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-21-from-docker-to-podman-full-migration-to-rootless.md

 There are many posts about migrating from Docker to Podman, but most of them are focused on the basics... `docker export` / `podman import`.
 This post is about a full migration, including volumes data, container's metadata, and more.
 Everything, into a rootless Podman environment.

-I have created a tool called [fly-to-podman](https://github.com/Edu4rdSHL/fly-to-podman) that automates the migration process from what I'm going to explain here.
+I have created a tool called [fly-to-podman](https://github.com/Edu4rdSHL/fly-to-podman) that automates the migration process from what I'm going to explain here, please use that tool instead of the manual process because the post will not be updated with the latest changes.

 # Prerequisites

 Start with the obvious, you need to have Docker and Podman installed, and Docker needs to be running.

+Appart from that, you need to have `jq`, `rsync`, and `bash`.

 # Migration